Arvindprksh/arvindprksh.github.io/_posts/Linux/2016-12-05-Make_config.md

 as a result, "make oldconfig" is the same from "make olddefconfig".

-**but** when you type "make oldconfig", if you reply by default against oldconfig.
+**BUT** when you type "make oldconfig", if you reply by default against oldconfig.

 replying by default is easy, for example

 in the case below of [Y/n/?], you just reply "y" to fit upper case.

+otherwise, when you don't reply by default, "make oldconfig" and make olddefconfig could be different.

 ```shell
 Use a virtually-mapped stack (VMAP_STACK) [Y/n/?]
 (NEW) Y